INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Experiments

 We provide a comprehensive benchmark to show the performance of different reference-based image editing methods on retouch transfer.
 After, we evaluate our INR architecture in different image processing tasks.
 Lastly, we provide extensive ablation studies for our INR architecture.

-\paragraph{Datasets} For the training set, we used 510 images with 150 different presets.
+\paragraph{\textbf{Datasets}} For the training set, we used 510 images with 150 different presets to train the compared methods.
 For the test set, we used a new unseen 22 presets with the remaining 60 images.
 For our proposed method, we learn directly from the reference, so we only used the testing setup.

-\paragraph{Full Reference Evaluation} As mentioned in the dataset section \ref{dataset}, the same preset can generate a different-looking output when applied to different images.
-To make sure that the difference between the input and the GT visually matches the difference in the reference pair, for each input image we choose the reference that closely matches the color distribution of the input.
-We do so by comparing the 3D color histogram between the input image and the reference before edit.
+\paragraph{\textbf{Full Reference Evaluation}} As mentioned in the dataset section \ref{dataset}, the same preset can generate different-looking outputs when applied to different images, because many edits depend on color distribution (e.g. highlight, shadow, hue, etc) and local properties.
+Therefore, the optimal evaluation setup involves using a reference (before-after) where the input (before) image has similar properties as the testing input image.
+To achieve this, we compare the 3D color histogram between the input image and the reference before editing.
+This ensures that for each particular testing image, the approaches are tested in an optimal way.
 For a fair comparison, we use the same reference for all the tested models.
-We use PSNR and SSIM to evaluate the accuracy of the retouch transfer.